AhmadHatziq/data-science-nanodegree/disaster-response-pipeline/README.md

 GridSearchCV is used to obtain the optimal parameters.
 Please see the `ML Pipeline Preparation.ipynb` file for more details.

-The performance metrics are as follows.
+The performance metrics are as follows:

 ![Model performance](https://github.com/AhmadHatziq/data-science-nanodegree/blob/main/disaster-response-pipeline/images/model_performance.png)

 ### b.
 Web app visualizations

-A screenshot of the visualizations are as follows.
+A screenshot of the visualizations are as follows:

 ![Visualizations](https://github.com/AhmadHatziq/data-science-nanodegree/blob/main/disaster-response-pipeline/images/flask_visualizations.png)